paudetseis/academic-kickstart/content/authors/dales/_index.md

 - Alumni
 ---

-Élyse Gaudreau is a former MSc student in the Geophysics group, now PhD student at the University of Victoria.
+Philippe Dales is a former PhD student in the Geophysics group.
+He now works at the Institute of Mine Seismology.